matrix-org/matrix-spec-proposals/proposals/3996-encrypted-mentions-only-rooms.md

 * Some platforms don't allow a polling loop,
   [e.g. iOS](https://github.com/matrix-org/matrix-spec-proposals/pull/3952#discussion_r1065004790),
-  so Matrix clients are forced to push every (encrypted) message.
+  so Matrix homeservers are forced to push every (encrypted) message.
 * Some platforms, e.g. F-Droid, it is known to be [expensive to run a polling loop](https://github.com/vector-im/element-android/issues/2055) to download all messages and search them for notifications.